Ouarzazate Morocco Travel Guide

 Morocco generally has difficulties for travelers with mobility issues, and Ouarzazate is no exception.

 Morocco's infrastructure, Ouarzazate included, lacks extensive accessibility features.
 Pavements often display unevenness or absence.
-Many places of historical interest involve stairs, narrow passages, and rough terrain.
+Many historical sites involve stairs, narrow passages, and rough terrain.

 Public transport (petit taxis, local buses) typically lack wheelchair accessibility.
 Pre-arranged private transfers come highly recommended for comfortable and dependable transportation.